 September 9, 2013: SWTrails PDX sent a letter to Christine Leon of PBOT requesting the removal of a new fence encroaching upon the ROW.

 December 2013: Kurt Krueger attended the SWTrails PDX monthly meeting.

 - Don Baack asked about the problem on the Coronado trail where an adjacent property owner built a fence.
 He said the fence encroaches up to 30 feet onto the 50 foot ROW.

 - Kurt Krueger of the Bureau of Transportation said there is disagreement in the office on how to handle that situation.
 He said they gave the owner two options: to grant a permit or remove it.
-Kurt said he would not give a permit as the right-of-way could be used at some point.
+Kurt said he would not give a permit as the ROW could be used at some point.
 He said some in the office want the fence removed now and some want to wait until there are plans for a trail.
 He said the trail has been used for some time and therefore they should move back a few feet.

 - Dave Manville said the trail makes a good route to Tryon Creek State Park.
 He said it is better than walking along Arnold where there is high traffic and no place to walk.

 - Don said if the fence is allowed to stay it would encourage people to do this in other such locations.

 - Kurt said it is difficult as the property owners are responsible to maintain the adjacent right-of-way.